 Management prepared the purchase price allocations and in doing so considered or relied in part upon reports of a third-party valuation expert to calculate the fair value of certain acquired assets, which primarily included identifiable intangible assets and inventory, and the portions of the purchase consideration expected to be paid to NimbeLink securityholders in the future, as described above.
-Certain NimbeLink securityholders that are employees are not required to remain employed to receive the deferred holdback payments and contingent consideration; accordingly, the fair value of the deferred payments and contingent consideration.
+Certain NimbeLink securityholders that are employees are not required to remain employed to receive the deferred holdback payments and contingent consideration; accordingly, the fair value of the deferred payments and contingent consideration have been accounted for as a portion of the purchase consideration.